Each baby is an individual with a unique

 Babies do not need solid foods until they are about 6

-cereal to a baby's bottle will not make him or her sleep through the night.
+cereal to your baby's bottle will not make him or her sleep through the night.

-ByHealthwise Staff Primary Medical ReviewerSusan C. Kim, MD - Pediatrics Specialist Medical ReviewerLouis Pellegrino, MD - Developmental Pediatrics
+ByHealthwise Staff Primary Medical ReviewerSusan C. Kim, MD - Pediatrics John Pope, MD - Pediatrics Specialist Medical ReviewerLouis Pellegrino, MD - Developmental Pediatrics